 - 2.2.1 Lead agency in a cyber-incident: In accordance with Section §323.12(3) of the Wisconsin Statutes, WEM serves as the lead coordinating agency during a state of emergency declared by the Governor.
-However, in a cyber or telecommunications-related incident, the Governor may designate DOA/DET as the lead agency in accordance with §323.10 of the Wisconsin Statutes. - 2.2.2 In accordance with 2019 Executive Order #6, the Governor's Homeland Security Council advises the Governor and coordinates the efforts of state and local officials with regard to prevention of, and response to, potential threats to the homeland security of Wisconsin.
-As Chair of the Governor's Homeland Security Council, The Adjutant General (TAG) serves lead advisor for cybersecurity matters throughout the state of Wisconsin.
+However, in a cyber or telecommunications-related incident, the Governor may designate the Department of Administration (DOA) as the lead agency in accordance with §323.10 of the Wisconsin Statutes. - 2.2.2 In accordance with 2019 Executive Order #6, the Wisconsin Homeland Security Council advises the Governor and coordinates the efforts of state and local officials with regard to prevention of, and response to, potential threats to the homeland security of Wisconsin.
+The Chair of the Wisconsin Homeland Security Council serves as lead advisor for cybersecurity matters throughout the state of Wisconsin.

-- 2.3.1 Incident Command System (ICS): Section §323.13(1)(c) of the Wisconsin Statutes requires that ICS be implemented to manage emergency incidents.
-Therefore, the Incident Command System shall be instituted for the management of any cyber related incident. - 2.3.2 Public (and private sectors) should incorporate cyber into all aspects of emergency management and continuity of operations (COOP) and continuity of government (COG) plans. - 2.3.3 The ReadyWisconsin website will serve as the state's public-facing outlet, providing information on cyber security and threats to that security.
+- 2.3.1 Incident Command System (ICS): Section §323.13(1)(b) of the Wisconsin Statutes requires that ICS training be implemented to manage emergency incidents.
+Therefore, the Incident Command System shall be included in training for the management of any cyber related incident. - 2.3.2 Public (and private sectors) should incorporate cybersecurity into all aspects of emergency management and continuity of operations (COOP) and continuity of government (COG) plans. - 2.3.3 The ReadyWisconsin website will serve as the state's public-facing outlet, providing information on cyber security and threats to that security. - 2.3.4 State network administrators are responsible for ensuring the cyber-hygiene in the wisconsin.gov domains.
+Cyber-hygiene involves five key processes:

-- 2.3.4 State network administrators are responsible for ensuring the cyber-hygiene in the wisconsin.gov domains.
-Cyber-hygiene involves five key processes: - 2.3.4.1 Count: Knowledge of the cyber-environment.
-Conduct an inventory of networkconnected hardware and software to better assess vulnerabilities. - 2.3.4.2 Configure: Secure the cyber-environment.
+- 2.3.4.1 Count: Knowledge of the cyber-environment.
+Conduct an inventory of network-connected hardware and software to better assess vulnerabilities. - 2.3.4.2 Configure: Secure the cyber-environment.
 Assure all network-connected computers have common security settings that protect the state's cyber-domains. - 2.3.4.3 Control: Manage administrative privileges.
 Limit authority to add software, modify configurations, and add devices to the state network. - 2.3.4.4 Patch: Protect the cyber-environment.
 Provide routine and verifiable security settings that are kept current. - 2.3.4.5 Repeat: Monitor the cyber-environment and assure policies and procedures are enforced. - 2.3.5 Consistent with the National Response Framework, a response to a cyber-threat or incident should be scalable, flexible, and adaptable.
 In general, each threat or incident should be addressed at the lowest jurisdictional level possible consistent with an effective response.
-However, unlike most incidents, the cyber-incident may originate at the federal level, or may simultaneously occur at multiple levels of government.
-This requires additional flexibility to the initial response to the incident. - 2.3.6 State agencies (as well as private sectors) should collaborate and share existing cyberresponse capability for potential use in a declared state of emergency by the Governor.
+However, unlike most incidents, the cyber-incident may originate at the state level, or may simultaneously occur at multiple levels of government.
+This requires additional flexibility to the initial response to the incident. - 2.3.6 State and local government agencies (as well as private sector entities) should collaborate and share existing cyber-response capability for potential use in a declared state of emergency by the Governor.

-3.1 Cyber Watch and Warning Organizations
+3.1 Cyber Watch and Warning Organizations - Incident Reporting and Detection